-Continued investment in the store network, including 11 new stores and 29 refurbishments
+Continued investment in the store network, including 11 new stores and 29 refurbishments from 6.9 last year to 7.0 this year (these figures also include KTAS).

 This year, Kmart focused on the development of its 2020 sustainability strategy, engaging with key internal and external stakeholders.
 These stakeholders have provided invaluable feedback to assist with the development of key focus areas covering ethical sourcing, community, environment, product quality and safety, and team members.